Summer League Starts SATURDAY July 1 More info HERE.

 The standings show the Pistons are 3 games back, not 5 games back.
 You confused me. :nerd2:

 Oh, you're right.
 I calculated 1/2 games in the wrong direction.
 So, I guess the conclusion is that we are 3 games back in the standings... and after you adjust for the home court/ away mix, we are still 3 games back.
 That makes sense, since Boston's home record and away record (on a % basis) are both better than ours.
 What a waste of time.

 I believe that we are 3 back not 5 and 4 in the loss column.

 I don't believe that the PECOTA logic applies here.
 It seems to me that we pick up two games on Boston once the home and away evens out.
 Boston's road record is way above what it should be.
 I believe that it will come down before the year is over.
+We shall see.

 Why should their road record be wose than it is?

 They do.
 Check out their boards sometimes.
 The Celtics actually play their bench so BOS doesn't have much to complain about.
 They stick to hating on Doc River, and his idiotic playcalling.
 Most Suns fans despise that D'Antonio overplays their starters to death, blame him for coming up short due to fatigue, and hate their rotation.
 They also belive Nash will eventually die of fatigue. edited to add; In response to Warthog's post why does it have to be either or?.
 Yea Stuck got minutes, but AJ doesn't play back-up PG.

 Separate names with a comma.